polterguy/hyper-core/README.md

 The above URL will evaluate your _"/common/documents/private/hyper-core/mysql/x/foo.hl"_ file.
 This file will be evaluated with all the relevant information from your HTTP request, having been automatically decorated for you.
+Notice, as your file is evaluated, the `todo` database will already be the open and active database connection, but no transactions will have been associated with it.
 Below is an example of how your file invocation might be decorated.

 ```
 method:POST